 Spring Speech and Language Activities for Older Students

-The free Google Slides also organize several spring YouTube videos for older students to address these goals!
+Several spring YouTube videos for older students are also organized in the free Spring Google Slides to address these goals!
 And we have 4th-5th grade themed activities in the Themed Therapy SLP membership.

 Using Spring STEM and Science with Older Students